ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 ---
-title: Add, multiply, substract ...
+title: Implement matrix operations
 weight: 5

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-In the previous chapter, you have put in place the core (or the boiler plate) needed for `Matrix` objects.
-They can now be constructed, assigned to/from, dumped to the screen, ... but the library is still missing actual matrix
+In the previous section, you created the core (or the boiler plate) needed for `Matrix` objects.
+They can now be constructed, assigned to/from, and dumped to the screen, but the library is still missing actual matrix
+operations: add, subtract, and multiply.

-operations: add , substract, multiply, ...
-In this chapter, you will add those missing operations.
+In this section, you will add the missing operations.

 ## Operations architecture

 When designing matrix processing, it's desirable to separate 2 concerns:
-- the traversal of the matrix (for unary operation) / of the matrices (for binary operations)
+- the traversal of the matrices
-- the actual data processing, viewed as a scalar operation
+- the actual data processing

-This allows to develop independent parts and then compose them, allowing in turn easy testing and extension of the library.
+This allows you to develop the independent parts and then compose them, allowing for easy testing and extension of the library.

 ## Unary scalar operations

 Unary operations are operations that take a single `Matrix` as argument.
-The very first unary operations that one may want to use when processing a `Matrix`
+The very first unary operations to consider when processing a `Matrix`
 are:
-- `Neg` to negate a value,
+- `Neg` to negate a value
-- `Abs` to get the absolute value,
+- `Abs` to get the absolute value
-- `Sqrt` to get the square root of a value,
+- `Sqrt` to get the square root of a value
-- `Log` to get the natural logarithm of a value.
+- `Log` to get the natural logarithm of a value

-You will add these unary scalar operations, in the `MatComp` namespace, but in a separate file `include/Matrix/Operators.h`:
+You will add these unary scalar operations, in the `MatComp` namespace, but in a separate file.

+Add the code below to a new file `include/Matrix/Operators.h`:

 ```CPP
 #pragma once